torvalds/linux/Documentation/media/v4l-drivers/cafe_ccic.rst

    value (like six).

  - max_buffers: The maximum number of streaming I/O buffers; default is ten.
-That number was carefully picked out of a hat and should not be assumed to actually mean much of anything.
+That number was carefully picked out of a hat and should yest be assumed to actually mean much of anything.

  - flip: If this boolean parameter is set, the sensor will be instructed to